 Things to Know Before Buying a Solar Water Feature

-Having a water feature in the garden is great.
-It’s something that can really boost the relaxing ambience of your outdoor space, bringing a bit of zen with the soothing flow of running water.
+Having a water feature in the garden is something that can really boost the relaxing ambience of your outdoor space, bringing a bit of zen with the soothing flow of running water.

-Traditionally, water features have been a bit of an expense and hassle to set up, pushing up energy bills and requiring outdoor wiring.
-However, solar-powered water features are fuss free and have no running costs.
+Traditionally, water features have always been a bit of an expense and hassle to set up, pushing up energy bills and requiring outdoor wiring.
+However, solar-powered water features are much simpler to install, and have no running costs.
 They can be set up in minutes with no expert knowledge, and placed anywhere in the garden with adequate light.

 They really are the way forward when it comes to garden fountains, but there are a couple of things to bear in mind before buying one.
 To make sure you get the best solar water feature for your money, I’ve put together the following useful information:

-There are three main benefits of buying a solar water feature compared to a mains-powered model.
+There are four main benefits of buying a solar water feature compared to a mains-powered model.

 - Running cost = £0.
 This has got to be one of the biggest draws of a solar-powered water feature.
 They don’t compromise on design, so you don’t lose out on anything a mains-powered feature would have, but they don’t cost you anything to run.
 You’ll know exactly where you stand; you just need to make the initial purchase, and that’s the only money you’ll spend!